Molly Lefebure: Career

 During World War II she worked as a reporter for a London newspaper and met the pathologist Dr Keith Simpson.
-Despite initial hesitation, she became his secretary for almost five years, during which time she gained the information for her first book Evidence for the Crown.
-It became the inspiration for the 2003 The Radio 4 Saturday Play: Murder on The Home Front and the 2013 two-part ITV drama Murder on the Home Front, a title used for the book when it was republished in 1990.
-Lefebure was the first woman ever to work at Southwark mortuary, and she became known as 'Molly of the morgue' by Scotland Yard detectives.
+Despite initial hesitation, she became his secretary for almost five years, during which time she gained the information for her first book Evidence for the Crown, which became the inspiration for the 2003 BBC Radio 4 Saturday Play "Murder on The Home Front" and the 2013 two-part ITV drama Murder on the Home Front, a title used for the book when it was republished in 1990.
+Lefebure was the first woman ever to work at Southwark mortuary, and she became known as 'Molly of the Morgue' by Scotland Yard detectives.

 Lefebure wrote on hunting for both The Field and Country Life, and was a member of the Blencathra Hunt in the Lake District for more than 50 years.

 Lefebure was a Coleridge scholar, and among her 20 or so other books was a 1974 biography of the poet, subtitled The Bondage of Opium, which followed a six-year study of drug addiction at Guy's Hospital in London.
 She also wrote a study of Coleridge's wife, The Bondage of Love (1986), which won Lefebure the Lakeland Book of the Year award.
 This was followed by a study of the Coleridge children, The Private Lives of the Ancient Mariner.
 She also wrote several novels, and two studies of drug addiction under the name Mary Blandy, an 18th-century forebear who was convicted of poisoning her father.

 Lefebure's children's books include illustrations by her friend, the famous Lakeland author, hill walker and illustrator Alfred Wainwright.
 She appeared in a 2007 BBC documentary about Wainwright.

 She was elected a Fellow of the Royal Society of Literature in 2010.